 There are other alternatives to CPAP therapy and the Inspire treatment.
 These include oral mouthguards that either retain your tongue or align your jaw to promote airflow.
 Some surgical procedures remove tissue to create more breathing room, while others alter your tongue or jaw placement.

 CPAP therapy and the Inspire Sleep Apnea Treatment each have their own advantages and drawbacks.
-Some CPAP users find the masks uncomfortable and hard to tolerate during the night.
+Some CPAP users find the masks uncomfortable Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
+See Full Reference and hard to tolerate during the night.
 They can be especially difficult for side and stomach sleepers, as pillows can interfere with how well a mask fits and lead to leaks.

 The Inspire Sleep Apnea Treatment is a major commitment that requires surgical intervention and regular checkups with your doctor.
 Not everyone with sleep apnea qualifies for this type of treatment, and it can be expensive depending on your health insurance.